smcueto/diceAppCompleted-SwiftiOS13/README.md

 # Dice App
-Here you can download a dice app that has no Mixpanel added to it.
+Here you can download a dice app that has Mixpanel added to it.

 ## Credit